Francis Preserved Leavenworth

 Francis Preserved Leavenworth (September 3, 1858 in Mount Vernon, Indiana – November 12, 1928; a.k.a.
 Frank Leavenworth) was an American astronomer.
 He discovered many New General Catalogue objects together with Frank Muller and Ormond Stone.
 They used a telescope with a 66-cm aperture at the Leander McCormick Observatory at the University of Virginia in Charlottesville, Virginia.
-He became Professor of Astronomy at the University of Minnesota in 1892 and was given the title Professor Emeritus when he retired 35 years later.
+He later became Professor of Astronomy at the University of Minnesota in 1892 and was given the title Professor Emeritus when he retired 35 years later.

 He became a member of the Camden Astronomical Society shortly after its founding in 1888.

 In 1909 he joined Frederick C. Leonard's Society for Practical Astronomy.